arangodb/arangodb/Documentation/Books/Manual/Foxx/README.md

 Foxx services consist of JavaScript code running in the V8 JavaScript runtime embedded inside ArangoDB.
-Each service is mounted in each available V8 context (the number of contexts can be adjusted in the ArangoDB configuration).
+Each service is mounted in each available V8 context (the number of contexts can be adjusted in the server configuration).
 Incoming requests are distributed across these contexts automatically.

 If you're coming from another JavaScript environment like Node.js this is